Nacatamal

-A nacatamal is a traditional dish found in Nicaragua and Honduras similar to the tamal and to the hallaca.
-Its name originates from the Nawat language spoken by the Nicarao, which were situated on the Southern Pacific coast of Nicaragua, and translates to 'meat tamale'.
+A nacatamal (Nahuat: Nakatamal, Nakat "meat", tamal "tamale") (Nahuatl: Nacatamal, Nacatl "meat", tamalli "tamale") is a traditional Nicaraguan dish similar to the tamal and to the hallaca.
+Nacatamales have Mesoamerican roots, and originated from the Nicarao tribes who inhabited western Nicaragua, its name originates from the Nawat language and translates to 'meat tamale'.
+In the pre-Columbian era, the Nicarao used meats like deer, turkey, and iguana with ingredients such as tomatoes, potatoes, chilis, achiote, and herbs to season and increase the nacatamal's flavor before being wrapped in corn husks and steamed.
+After Spanish conquest, nacatamales were made with introduced meats like pork and chicken.
+They also evolved to include flavorful ingredients like onions and banana leaves replaced corn husks.
+Raisins can also be added, however raisins are optional and not a requirement for nacatamales.
 The nacatamal is perhaps the most produced within traditional Nicaraguan cuisine and is typically eaten on the weekend, for dinner, or for breakfast; it is usually eaten together with white bread and a caffeinated drink like black coffee, Coca-Cola or Pepsi.
 It is common to enjoy nacatamales (plural) during special occasions and to invite extended family and neighbors to partake.

 Ingredients

 A nacatamal is made up of mostly nixtamalized corn masa (a kind of dough traditionally made from a process called nizquezar) and lard, but includes seasonings such as salt and achiote (annatto).
 This combination is traditionally cooked in a large batch over a wood fire.
 The result becomes the base for the nacatamal and it is also referred to as masa.
 This base is ladled onto plantain leaves used for wrapping into large individual portions.
 The leaves undergo their own preparation separately.
 Before a nacatamal can be wrapped and brought to the last stage of the cooking process, it must be filled.
 The filling usually consists of annatto-seasoned pork meat; rice; slices of potatoes, bell peppers, tomatoes, and onions; olives; spearmint sprigs; and chile congo, a very small, egg-shaped chile found in Nicaragua.
 On occasion, prunes, raisins or capers can be added.
 The masa and filling are then wrapped in the plantain leaves, tied with a string, and made into pillow-shaped bundles.
 These nacatamales are then steamed or pressure-cooked for several hours.
 The entire process is very labor-intensive and it often requires preparation over the course of two days; it may be necessary to involve the whole family to complete it.

 Today it is common to wrap nacatamales in both banana leaf and aluminum foil before cooking.
 Cooking takes up to five hours and at the midway point the nacatamales are turned over to facilitate even cooking.